A photo of a multiple home on a corner lot.

 The underlying issue

 The crux of the problem lies not in the concept of infill zoning but in its execution.
 Salvador pointed out that political challenges are a significant barrier.
-Public hearings and engagement sessions are crucial for bringing diverse voices to the table.
+Inclusive public hearings and engagement sessions are crucial for bringing diverse voices to the table.
 Similarly, cities including Victoria and Vancouver have faced challenges in implementing infill zoning because of restrictive regulations and housing market dynamics.
 “It takes a lot of political courage to see where we need to go and to be willing to make the necessary changes today,” Salvador said.

-Public hearings and engagement sessions are crucial for bringing diverse voices to the table.
+Inclusive public hearings and engagement sessions are crucial for bringing diverse voices to the table.

 The triple bottom line